-Ruffin, a Democrat, was the representative for North Carolina's 2nd congressional district from 1859 to 1861.
+Ruffin was the representative for North Carolina’s 2nd congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1853 to Mar 1861, Ruffin missed 211 of 2,317 roll call votes, which is 9.1%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.